Classic Beef Meatloaf that’s tender, juicy, easy to make and the only recipe you’ll ever need for this classic comfort food favorite recipe!

 When it comes to deciding on the type of meat to use in your meatloaf the classic option is to use beef.
-A standard 80/20 will work fine, but will leave a bit more fat than I prefer.
-We use 85/15 and find it is tender and juicy.
+A standard 80/20 will work fine, but will leave a bit more fat than most prefer.
+Use 85/15 and you will find it is tender and juicy.

-If you would like to swap protein you can of course use ground chicken or ground turkey (you can find my recipe for Turkey Meatloaf on the site too).
+If you would like to swap protein you can of course use ground chicken or ground turkey.
+Check out this recipe for Turkey Meatloaf for more tips on using turkey.

-If you prefer to make the fully classic version of meatloaf where you mix proteins you’ve come to the right place.
-I specifically tested this recipe using a combined meat option as well to make sure it would work perfectly for you.
+You can also make a fully classic version of meatloaf where you mix proteins!
+This variation has also been tested with this recipe to make sure it would work perfectly for you.

 Three Meat Meatloaf

-A bit more shopping, a bit more expensive (I’m looking at you veal), but a classic is a classic for a reason and the three meats combined together will make the meatloaf mixture authentic to your local Italian restaurant.
+A bit more shopping, a bit more expensive (mainly because of the veal), but a classic is a classic for a reason, and the three meats combined together will make the meatloaf mixture authentic to your local Italian restaurant.

-If you do try it with the added meats I also highly recommend doubling your recipe and rolling some of the mixture into meatballs (skip the thyme in that half of the recipe).
-Those meatballs simmered in my Quick and Easy Marinara Sauce will be a quick way to do double meal prep duty in the kitchen.
+If you do try it with the added meats, you can make it worth the extra effort by doubling your recipe and rolling some of the mixture into meatballs (skip the thyme in that half of the recipe).
+Those meatballs simmered in Quick and Easy Marinara Sauce will be a quick way to do double meal prep duty in the kitchen.